Princess Charlène Opens Grace Kelly Exhibition

 Overall, the exhibition is a lovely showcase of the style that made Grace, Grace.
 The simple, similarly cut outfits worn in the lead-up to her marriage highlight the 1950s essence which evokes memories of Grace Kelly.
 The progression of the exhibition allows you to see the transformation she went through as she got more comfortable in her role as Princess of Monaco, allowing herself to experiment with different designs and colours – bolder as we got into the 1960s and 1970s and into the Parisian haute couture.

-Tagged Australia, Exhibition, Fashion, Princess Charlène, Princess Grace, Working Visit.
+Tagged Australia, Exhibition, Fashion, Princess Charlène of Monaco, Princess Grace of Monaco, Working Visit.